ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 #### Externality-based Policies

-May societal problems are due to hard-to-track externalities of existing behaviors that are not "priced in" to the cost of the behavior.
+Many societal problems are due to hard-to-track externalities of existing behaviors that are not "priced in" to the cost of the behavior.
 For instance, companies that make unhealthy food do not pay for the healthcare costs their products incur.
 Or single-use plastic producers do not pay for waste cleanup